utdata/rwdir/docs/08-tidy.md

 - The monetary amounts for **`_receipts`** are total sales numbers for that establishment in that month.
 - The **`obligation_end_date`** is the last day of the month for those sales.
 - The liquor type sales like beer and wine _should_ all add up to the **total_receipts**, but sometimes type sales are blank.
 I don't trust **cover_charge_receipts** at all.
+- There are several other columns we won't deal with in this lesson.

 So these are NOT the number of drinks sold.
-It's the amount of money brought in for the total sale of each type of liquor.
+It's the amount of money brought in for the total sale of each type of liquor within that month.
 The **total_receipts** is used to calculate tax paid to the state on those sales based on a formula.
-See the record layout in the data for more information.
+See the record layout on [Socrata](https://data.texas.gov/Government-and-Taxes/Mixed-Beverage-Gross-Receipts/naix-2893) for more information.

 ## What might we learn about this dataset